Vous êtes un professionnel et vous avez besoin d'une formation ?

 vectorized : bool, optional

-Whether `fun` is implemented in a vectorized fashion.
+Whether `fun` can be called in a vectorized fashion.
 Default is False.

 Attributes